koitaroh/koitaroh.github.io/index.md

 # Publications

+## 2019

+- KE Seetha Ram and **Satoshi Miyazawa**.
+(2019) 'Unlocking the spillover effect of Infrastructure and improving quality of life : new insights for private sector investment in developing countries in Asia'.
+In Proceedings of the 8th CECAR.

 ## 2018

 - **Satoshi Miyazawa**, Xuan Song, Tianqi Xia, Ryosuke Shibasaki, and Hodaka Kaneda.
 (2018) ‘Integrating GPS trajectory and topics from Twitter stream for human mobility estimation’, Frontiers of Computer Science, (c), pp. 1–11. doi: 10.1007/s11704-017-6464-3.